blackfalcon/articles/presentations/sass_junk_drawer.md

 #Clean out your Sass junk-drawer
 __*CSS has had a long and sorted past.
-With every project, a developer never sets out with the goal of making a complete and total mess of things.
+A developer never sets out with the goal of making a complete and total mess of things.
 Their intention is not to build something that is practically illegible, impractical to maintain and is limited in scale.
-But somehow, someway this is where many inevitably end up.
+But somehow, this is where many inevitably end up.
 Luckily, all is not lost.
 With some simple strategies, organizational methods and out-of-the box tools, we can really help get that junk-drawer inline.*__

 For many of us getting started with Sass, at one time or another have created a *junk-drawer* of files.
 For most, this was a rookie mistake, but for others, this is a continuing issue with our architecture and file management techniques.
 Sass doesn't come with any real rules for file management so developers are pretty much left to their own devices.